Classification: Proteasome Inhibitor

 How to Take Carfilzomib

-Carfilzomib is given by IV (intravenous) infusion, which takes only a few minutes.
+Carfilzomib is given by IV (intravenous) infusion which takes only a few minutes.
 The dose you receive is based on your body size.
 Carfilzomib is given on two consecutive days each week, for three weeks, followed by a 12-day rest period.
 You may be given a steroid (dexamethasone) prior to the infusion to prevent a reaction.
 Drink plenty of fluids while on this therapy (unless directed otherwise).
-Your oncology team may also give you IV fluids before and/or after each infusion.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of Carfilzomib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Nausea and/or Vomiting